A method for empirically assessing small area estimators via bootstrap-weighted k-Nearest-Neighbor artificial populations, with applications to forest inventory: Discussion

 Another future direction is the interplay between variable selection for KBAABB matching vs.\ for SAE modeling.
 KBAABB is not biased towards any of the common parametric SAE model forms.
-However, it remains to be seen whether the choice of variables for KBAABB matching may bias the performance estimates of SAE models, when comparing models whose explanatory variables do vs.\ do not include the matching variables.
+However, it remains to be seen whether the choice of variables for KBAABB matching may bias the performance of SAE models, when comparing models whose explanatory variables do vs.\ do not include the matching variables.
 For the present paper, we side-step this issue by using subject-matter expertise to choose the KBAABB matching variables, and by only using a subset of those variables in the SAE models in our case studies.

 We have also not touched on a few complications specific to the FIA data: subplots and condition classes, data vintage, or spatial smoothing.
 Briefly, condition classes and subplots are more fine-grained levels of detail about the survey data collected at each plot.
 Our artificial population has been generated only at the plot level so far, and we may extend our methods to work at these other, smaller levels.
 Meanwhile, the issue of data vintage refers to accounting for the date at which each variable was measured.
 The survey data comes from a panel design, in which different plots are sampled in different years; and the surveyed pixels' $X$ variables may not be from the same year as the corresponding $Y$.
-Although most of the $X$s change very slowly if at all from year to year (such as elevation or precipitation), others might be more timely (such as NDVI or EVI which should change as forests grow, become harvested, experience wildfires, etc.).
+Although most of the $X$s change very slowly if at all from year to year (such as elevation or precipitation), others might be more timely (such as tcc, wc2cl, or tnt which should change as forests grow, become harvested, experience wildfires, etc.).
 Both our artificial population and our SAE models might benefit from a closer match between the vintages of $X$ and of $Y$, though prior work by FIA researchers suggests that common SAE models are fairly robust to data vintage in this population.
 Finally, in order to assess estimators with explicit spatial components, future work will incorporate spatial smoothing to the imputed $Y$ values after running KBAABB.

-Aside from such details that are specific to our FIA data sources, we believe that KBAABB is a useful approach that could be widely applied to generate artificial populations and evaluate SAEs for any survey where rich, unit-level auxiliary data is available.
+Aside from such details that are specific to our FIA data sources, we believe that KBAABB is a useful approach that could be widely applied to generate artificial populations and evaluate small area estimators for any survey where rich, unit-level auxiliary data is available.